mrKuznetsov698/led-matrix-control-description/README.md

 It works like this: arduino receives a serial command, which sends a python program, on which the server is also spinning.

-Code for arduino: https://www.github.com/mrkuznetsov698/led-matrix-control-arduino To open and download, you need to install the platform extension in VS code
+Code for arduino: https://www.github.com/mrkuznetsov698/led-matrix-control-arduino To open and upload, you need to install the platformio extension in VS code

 Python program: https://www.github.com/mrkuznetsov698/led-matrix-control-server
 The program is written in Jetbrains Pycharm and the interface is written in Jetbrains WebStorm